Alex-Pennington/graybeard-odoo-suite/SECURITY.md

 | 19.x   | :white_check_mark: |
 | < 19.0   | :x:                |

-We currently support Graybeard modules for Odoo 19+.
+We currently support Greybeard modules for Odoo 19+.
 Older versions may work but are not officially supported.

 ---